pganalyze/pco_store/README.md

 ## Supported data types

 - pco supports `u16`, `u32`, `u64`, `i16`, `i32`, `i64`, `f16`, `f32`, `f64`
-- pco_store adds support for `SystemTime`, `bool`
+- pco_store adds support for `SystemTime` (mapped to ???), `bool` (mapped to ???)

 ## Performance

 Numeric compression algorithms take advantage of the mathematic relationships between a series of numbers to compress them to a higher degree than binary compression can.
-Of the numeric compression algorithms available in Rust, pco achieves both the best compression ratio and the best round-trip read and write time.
+Of the numeric compression algorithms available in Rust, in our tests pco achieves both the best compression ratio and the best round-trip read and write time.

-Compared to Postgres array data types, pco_store improves the compression ratio by 2x and improves read and write time by 5x in the included [benchmarks](benches).
+Compared to Postgres array data types compressed with pglz, pco_store improves the compression ratio by 2x and improves read and write time by 5x in the included [benchmarks](benches).
 Better compression ratios can be expected with larger datasets.

 ## Usage

 The `pco_store::store` procedural macro accepts these arguments:

 - `timestamp` accepts the field name for a timestamp in the struct.
 Timestamps are internally stored as an `i64` microsecond offset from the Unix epoch.
-This adds `start_at` and `end_at` timestamp columns to the resulting table.
+This requires `start_at` and `end_at` timestamp columns on the underlying table.
 A composite index should cover `start_at` and `end_at`.
 - `group_by` accepts one or more field names that are stored as uncompressed fields on the Postgres table that all other fields are grouped by.
-The fields are added as `load` filters, and `store` automatically groups the input data by them.
+The fields are required for `load`, and `store` automatically groups the input data by them.
 A composite index should cover these fields.
 - `float_round` sets the number of fractional decimal points to retain for float values.
 This helps improve the compression ratio when you don't need the full precision of the source data.
-Internally this stores the values as `i64`, with the fractional precision retained by multiplying by 10^N at write time, and then at read time casting to float and dividing by 10^N. Users should confirm that the generated integer values won't overflow past `i64::MAX`.
+Internally this stores the values as `i64`, with the fractional precision retained by multiplying by 10^N at write time, and then at read time casting to float and dividing by 10^N. Users should confirm that the generated integer values won't overflow past `i64::MAX` (larger values will wrap around and become negative).
-- `table_name` overrides the Postgres table name.
+- `table_name` overrides the Postgres table name that is used.
 By default it underscores and pluralizes the struct name, so `QueryStat` becomes `query_stats`.

 Additional notes: